xcaspar/awesome-original-prompt/README.md

 [Example of how to use this prompt]

 ## License
-This prompt follows the [Prompt Repository License (PRL)](LICENSE.md)
+This prompt follows the [Original Prompt License (OPL)](LICENSE.md)
 ```

 ## License

-All prompts in this repository are licensed under the [Prompt Repository License (PRL)](LICENSE.md), which requires attribution, restricts self-media "original" branding, and requires permission for commercial use.
+All prompts in this repository are licensed under the [Original Prompt License (OPL)](LICENSE.md), which requires attribution, restricts self-media "original" branding, and requires permission for commercial use.

 ## Languages